VedJain03/Django-to-do-list/README.md

   - Delete list
   - Delete item
   - All underlined fields have links leading to other pages
+  - List and item data are stored for each user between sessions

 requirements.txt has the software specifications used to run this program